GiggleLiu/ScientificComputingForPhysicists/docs/src/chap2/julia-fluid.md

 density(cell::Cell, direction::Int) = cell.density[direction]
 ```

-Expect the total density, the momentum is also conserved, which is defined as the `momentum` of the fluid.
+Expect the total density, the momentum $\mathbf{u}$ is also conserved, which is defined as the `momentum` of the fluid.

 ```julia
 """